Beatrice Dupuy, CERCLL Co-Director

 Kate Mackay, CERCLL Associate Director

 Kate Mackay has been Associate Director of CERCLL since 2007, prior to which she was Assistant Director at the University of Arizona’s Center for Middle Eastern Studies, a National Resource Center.
 At CERCLL she designs professional development opportunities for K-16 educators and supports the administration of language pedagogy and research projects.
 She co-led two Fulbright-Hays Group Project Abroad curriculum-building international travel seminars with a third planned for 2019, working with teachers before and after their in-country experiences as they prepare(d) curriculum materials for their classrooms and for outreach in the wider community.
 Kate has an M.A.
-(Hons.) in Archaeology from Edinburgh University and an M.A. in Near Eastern Studies from the University of Arizona (Anthropology and Classics minors), focusing upon connections between regions of the eastern Mediterranean; she has taught courses related to the history, religions and culture of the Middle East and Mediterranean, both ancient and modern.
+(Hons.) in Archaeology from Edinburgh University and an M.A. in Near Eastern Studies from the University of Arizona, focusing upon connections between regions of the eastern Mediterranean; she has taught courses related to the history, religions and culture of the Middle East and Mediterranean, both ancient and modern.